| No Power in 350 Watt ATX Power Supplies

 first and confirmed that the primary winding is shorted, you can just pack up the power supply and continue

+to do other repair job.
+Time is very important in electronics repairing.
 Since the main transformer found to be good my next move was to

 check on all the components in the primary side.